Table of Contents

 Campus Office of EH&S Annual Inspections

 All laboratories and shops in the College of Chemistry are also subject to an annual inspection by UCB office of EH&S staff.
-This usually occurs in February and takes about 6-8 weeks to complete.
 The groups are notified in advance that a representative from Campus and the College will be touring the lab and asking focus questions on safety.
 A lab group member is asked to participate in this tour.
-At the end of the tour the individual will be given a report that summarizes the observations of the investigators and lists any deficiencies to be corrected.
-Instructions on whom to contact and how to document corrections are included.
+At the end of the tour an online report that summarizes the observations of the investigators and lists any deficiencies to be corrected will be issued to the PI and group.
+Supervisors and PI's are responsible for ensuring that they or their delegates log into the online inspection tool to update an corrected deficinecies and attest to the corrective action(s).
+Contact Campus Chemical Hygiene Officer Kelsey Mesa at firstname.lastname@example.org for more information on this program.

 Information about known workplace hazards is provided to all members of the College in a variety of ways.
 Supervisors and principal investigators are responsible for ensuring that their employees are supplied access to hazard information pertinent to their work assignments.
 In addition to simple verbal communication, the following tools can be utilized to facilitate hazard communication.